Dum (2003 Tamil film): Critical reception

+Malathi Rangarajan of The Hindu wrote, "Making a marked deviation from the norm, the hero of Dhum remains unaffected by sentiment.
+So Simbhu's character is devoid of melodrama.
+A welcome change in the mindset of our heroes [...]
+A. Venkatesh's screenplay and direction leave no room for lull or lacuna at any point".
 Visual Dasan of Kalki wrote makers made masala by fooling fans without caring about logic while panning the lead hero's character design calling it wrong heroism and concluded saying it does not matter if cinema does not do good to the society, there is no need to do bad things like this.
-Malini Mannath of Chennai Online wrote the film had "a racy screenplay, a fast-paced narration, non-stop action that leaves no room for lagging moments.
+Malini Mannath of Chennai Online wrote that the film had "a racy screenplay, a fast-paced narration, non-stop action that leaves no room for lagging moments.
 All going to assure that 'Dum' makes for some compelling viewing for the youth and action lovers."
 Cinesouth wrote, "The spark in Simbu is reflected in the screenplay too.
 Though some scenes look incredulous, the pace of the film doesn't give you enough time to think.
 If you could bear Simbu's over-styling mannerisms and his digs at the police force, you might even enjoy the film".
 Sify wrote, "On the whole Dum is sure to entertain the masses, who do not think too hard".